 This week is all about the Apollo 11 50th anniversary (at least to those of us who are interested in space).
+There is one thing about going to the moon that never ceases to amaze me: How did they even find their way to the Moon?
+In other words, how does deep space navigation work?

 For Apollo, Draper Laboratory was instrumental in this effort.
 And Margaret Hamilton, whom you can see in the photo above, led Draper’s Software Engineering Division, which developed Apollo’s on-board flight software.
 She also coined the term “software engineering”, by the way.